marbl/binnacle/README.md

 ## Installation
 To run Binnacle, you will need Python 3.7.x, Bedtools, Samtools, BioPython, matplotlib, networkx, numpy, and Pandas. <br/>
-The detailed documentation about how to install these packages is given [here] (https://github.com/marbl/binnacle/wiki/1.-Package-Dependencies).
+The detailed documentation about how to install these packages is given [here](https://github.com/marbl/binnacle/wiki/1.-Package-Dependencies).
 We use graph scaffolds that are output of MetaCarvel scaffolding tool, so you will also need to download and install MetaCarvel.
 There is a step by step installation guide for MetaCarvel on their [Wiki](https://github.com/marbl/MetaCarvel/wiki).

 ## Binning metagenomic data
 Generally, when you have one or multiple metagenomic samples, we need to assemble, scaffold, and bin contigs/scaffolds from each sample to generate metagenomic bins.
 We recommend using Megahit for assembly, and MetaCarvel for scaffolding.
-We provide a helper guide to work through assembly, scaffolding, and per-base coverage estimation steps [here] (https://github.com/marbl/binnacle/wiki/2.-Preparing-the-Data).
+We provide a helper guide to work through assembly, scaffolding, and per-base coverage estimation steps [here](https://github.com/marbl/binnacle/wiki/2.-Preparing-the-Data).

 Follow these steps to generate files for running binning methods with graph scaffolds:
 * Generate accurate scaffolds (mis-scaffolding module), and estimate scaffold span and coverage. <br/>